Manufacturing BOM: Critical for Successfully Building a Product

 Why is the manufacturing BOM important?

-The manufacturing BOM enables the final transition from product concept to a concrete, touchable object.
+The bill of materials for manufacturing enables the final transition from product concept to a concrete, touchable object.
 The more accurate and complete the contents of the manufacturing bill of materials are, the better the decisions you can make about how to get the product efficiently and cost-effectively into the customer’s hand.

 How and where a part will be made impacts the purchasing of components and processed parts, the availability of inventory and the contents of build kits on the manufacturing line.
 It determines what steps happen on the assembly floor during the production run and what happens ahead of time (possibly at another vendor).
 Options like these create trade-offs between time, money and control, and those decisions need to be managed as part of the new product introduction (NPI) process.
 The accuracy and completeness of a manufacturing bill of materials allow a company to make better trade-offs and improve its ability to successfully ramp, build and introduce a new product.